SOliv1/procol-harum-beyond-the-pale/README.md

 At one stage of the git commit process - I git pushed and git pulled and merged several different sections but ran into conflicts on my git hub remote and unable to git hub to the remote repository I had to resolve conflicts and merges.
 I was given directions via "Slack" on how to do this which I have added for future reference here:-
 i) The areas marked with >>>> are marking where your local files are and the ones pulled from     github are different.

-ii) Cloud9 doesn't know which ones you want to keep and which to get rid of.
+ii) Cloud9 doesn't know which ones  to keep and which to get rid of.

 iii) So go through all those places, remove any code you don't need any more. and take out all the >>>> lines with the numbers and letters in until your code looks the way you need it to to keep moving forward.